 What is the Patent cost framework?

-- The first major cost is related to the preparation and filing of the patent application, and
+- The first major cost is related to the preparation and filing of the patent application,

-- The second major cost is related to the examination of the application for patent.
+- The second major cost is related to the examination of the application for patent,

 The first major cost center is related to the cost to prepare and file the patent application which will range between $5,000 and $17,400 depending on a number of factors.
-In the diagram above, this cost represents the activity to the left of the vertical green line.
+In the diagram below, this cost represents the activity to the left of the vertical green line.

 The second major cost center is related to the examination costs.
-In the diagram above, this cost represents the activity to the right of the vertical green line.
+In the diagram below, this cost represents the activity to the right of the vertical green line.
 This is the cost associated with responding to an Office Action and other activities associated with getting your patent application through the USPTO.
 For example, if the examiner rejects your patent application, we need to prepare and file a response laying out the reasons that your invention deserves a patent.
 This is all part of the examination costs which usually range between $5,000 to $10,000.

 The timing of the cash flow for these two major costs is generally more important to the inventor.
 For example, to delay costs and minimize upfront legal costs, you can employ Route 1 above.
 Alternatively, if a granted patent is needed immediately, then the patent process can be compressed or expedited as shown by Route 4 but you wouldn’t be able to delay those expenses.
 The costs associated with preparing and filing the patent application (i.e., first major cost) and examination costs (i.e., second major cost) will be incurred within 9 months of each other.

-The basic principle that I recommend to many of my clients is to delay patent related expenses until a justification exists for incurring further costs.
+The basic principle that I recommend to many of my clients is to delay patent-related expenses until a justification exists for incurring further costs.

 The justification to get a patent and incur the initial cost to prepare and file a patent application is simple.
-If you don’t prepare and file a patent application now, then later on, you will not have any means to stop your competitors from competing against you if they copy your product or invention.
-In this regard, the cost to prepare and file the patent application is a cost of doing business.
+If you don’t prepare and file a patent application now, then, later on, you will not have any means to stop your competitors from competing against you if they copy your product or invention.
+In this regard, the cost to prepare and file the patent application is the cost of doing business.

 Let me explain the benefits of filing a patent application a bit more.
 The filing of the patent application (provisional or nonprovisional patent application) establishes patent pendency.
 Patent pendency protects you from other competitors trying to steal your idea and preserves your right to secure the patent later on while you market your idea.
-If the product sells well in the open market, then the marketing should justify further costs associated with examination of your patent application.
+If the product sells well in the open market, then the marketing should justify further costs associated with the examination of your patent application.
 With each step in the patent process, the marketing or business must justify further expenses.

 Overall, at the initial start of your product launch, the inventor or small business usually bears the cost to prepare and file a patent application.
-However, the hope is that the profits from sales of the invention will generate enough profits to pay for the follow on examination costs.
+However, the hope is that the profits from sales of the invention will generate enough profits to pay for the following on examination costs.

 Delay examination costs as much as possible

-You can time (i.e., delay) the expenses for examination but that requires some planning and understanding of how provisional and nonprovsional patent applications work and how to expedite examination of the patent application.
+You can time (i.e., delay) the expenses for examination but that requires some planning and understanding of how provisional and nonprovisional patent applications work and how to expedite examination of the patent application.
 If you want to delay the examination costs as much as possible, you also need to be okay with not receiving your patent until years later.
 Don’t worry, you always have the option to expedite the examination if needed but that will increase costs and speed up examination costs as well.

 To delay the examination costs as much as possible, a provisional patent application (PPA) can initially be filed.
 See Route 1 in the diagram above.

-The internet has a lot of information regarding provisional patent application especially on how cheap it is to file.
-However, a cheap provisional cannot provide the same amount of patent-pendency type patent protection as a regular full up nonprovisional patent application(NPA), as discussed in the article I linked to above.
+The internet has a lot of information regarding provisional patent applications, especially on how cheap it is to file.
+However, a cheap provisional cannot provide the same amount of patent-pendency type patent protection as a regular full-up nonprovisional patent application(NPA), as discussed in the article I linked to above.
 After you see through all of the advertising information regarding the provisional patent applications, the bottom line distinction between the two (PPA v.
-NPA) is that a provisional patent application will not examined because it never enters the queue for examination.
+NPA) is that a provisional patent application will not be examined because it never enters the queue for examination.
 In contrast, the nonprovisional patent application enters the queue for examination on its filing date and will eventually be examined.
 Because of this, if you file the PPA first (see Routes 1 and 2 above), your patent application will enter the queue for examination only after you file the NPA at a later date.
 That nonprovisional patent application can be filed up to one year after the filing of the provisional patent application.
 Hence, you can delay the examination costs for up to one more year by initially filing the PPA.
 You can see the difference by comparing Routes 1 and 3.
 In Route 3, the PPA is not filed and the NPA is initially filed.
 Route 3 can yield a patent about 1 year earlier than Route 1.
 In Route 1, the PPA is first filed.

 Let’s talk costs.
 The provisional patent application will cost about $5k to $13k depending on a number of factors.
 Filing of the provisional patent application establishes patent pendency for the invention.
 If a nonprovisional patent application (NPA) is filed off of the provisional patent application, then most will file the NPA one year later before the abandonment of the provisional patent application.
 The cost to upgrade to the NPA will be about $2,000.
 Preferably, the money to pay for the upgrade from the PPA to the NPA will be justified through a successful marketing campaign.
 Once the patent application is examined, you will incur the examination costs (typically around $5,000 to $10,000).

 You also don’t have to worry about choosing which route to take at the time of filing the patent application.
-If you enter the patent process via Route 1 and later decide that you need to get the patent granted sooner than later, then you can upgrade the PPA to the NPA before the one year time period is up.
+If you enter the patent process via Route 1 and later decide that you need to get the patent granted sooner than later, then you can upgrade the PPA to the NPA before the one-year time period is up.
 If you want to get the patent even sooner, then as shown in Route 2, you can upgrade the PPA to the NPA and also file the NPA with a Fast Track request.
-The Fast Track request is a fee based request and the Patent Office will examine your NPA out of turn or in other words will bring your patent application to the front of the line for examination.
+The Fast Track request is a fee-based request and the Patent Office will examine your NPA out of turn or in other words will bring your patent application to the front of the line for examination.
 In this instance, the initial office action will occur about 4 to 6 months after the filing of the NPA.

 If you want to continue to delay examination costs, then you can continue on the path of Route 1.
-The nonprovisional patent application can be filed close to the one year deadline to file the nonprovisional patent application without the prioritization request.
+The nonprovisional patent application can be filed close to the one-year deadline to file the nonprovisional patent application without the prioritization request.
 Your case will be picked up for examination in about 1 to 3 years.

 Cost breakdown to Prepare and File a Patent Application

-The cost to prepare and file a patent application (i.e., get patent pending status) includes attorney’s fees, drawing fees and the filing fee charged by the Patent Office.
+The cost to prepare and file a patent application (i.e., get patent pending status) includes attorney’s fees, drawing fees, and the filing fee charged by the Patent Office.
 The bulk of the cost to prepare and file a patent application comes from the attorney fees.
 Drawing fees will be about $200–$800.
 The government filing fee will be somewhere between $65 and $740 depending on the size of the entity filing and whether you are filing a provisional or non-provisional patent application.
 The remainder is due to the attorney fee.

 The cost for a novelty search (not shown in the diagram above) will range between a few hundred dollars to $2000 depending on who conducts the search and the complexity of the invention itself.
-The cost for the novelty search can be grouped in to the cost to prepare and file the patent application.
+The cost for the novelty search can be grouped into the cost to prepare and file the patent application.
 In my opinion, it is more important to find the right person to conduct the search rather than a lower price.
 The reason is that the search is a highly subjective process and having the right person apply their judgment will help you to better understand the risk of proceeding with the patent process.
 If you have a patent attorney conduct a formal novelty search, then the preparation costs estimated above will increase by the cost of the novelty search.